vk-cs/docs-public/docs/en/main/additionals/migration/migrate-hyperv/migrate-hyperv.md

 To load a VM image, use the OpenStack CLI to avoid possible errors when processing large files by the web interface.

-1. Make sure that the OpenStack CLI [is installed](/en/base/account/project/cli/setup) and you can [log in](/en/base/account/project/cli/authorization) to it.
+1. Make sure that OpenStack client [is installed](/en/manage/tools-for-using-services/openstack-cli#1--install-the-openstack-client) and [authenticate](/en/manage/tools-for-using-services/openstack-cli#3--complete-authentication) to the project.
 2. [Convert](/en/base/iaas/use-cases/packer#1--convert-image-to-raw-format) the resulting export file `.vhdx` to RAW format.
 3. Upload the file to an existing VK Cloud project: